Do you experience this?

 There are additional criteria for a diagnosis of panic disorder with agoraphobia.
 You must have recurrent panic attacks.
 Furthermore, at least one panic attack must have been followed by:

-• worries about the consequences of the panic attacks – such as having a heart attack, losing control, or going crazy
+- worries about the consequences of the panic attacks – such as loosing control, being embarrassed, feeling like you are having a heart attack or dying or going feeling frozen or confused.

 Exposure Therapy can help you overcome your fears.
 Exposure therapy gently and slowly exposes you to the situations that cause you fear.